LaurenJFrazee/collinsia-omics/README.md

 # collinsia-omics
-for Frazee et al. 2021 paper in journal G3
+code behind Frazee et al. 2021 paper accepted in journal G3:
+'New genomic resources and comparative analyses reveal differences in floral gene expression in selfing and outcrossing Collinsia sister species'